 All non-conformances identified during audits, inspections and monitoring activities will be recorded and followed up as non-conformity.
-Clear processes for actions are stated in the Project Company ESMS Implementation Manual and will be followed.
+This will be undertaken by both the EPC Contractor and O&M Company respectfully.

 Non-conformances are instances where Project compliance obligations (such as a legal requirement, or ESMS requirement) are not being fulfilled, or cannot be evidenced.
 Examples of non-conformity include, but are not limited to: